Glauciagmm/MyToDoList/README.md

 - Tasks can be deleted.
 - Tasks can be edited (by double-clicking).
 - A button that displays a pop-up with completed tasks and deleted tasks.
 - As a bonus, a button where you can filter the tasks.

 ## 💻 Technologies
 To do it, I used the technologies below 
 - Git/Github
 - JavaScript
--TypeScript
+- TypeScript
 - Angular